LAbyOne/CloverThemes-Downloader/media/CloverThemes-Downloader.md

 <img src="Downloader.png" width="418" height="272">

+ - Install into EFI, let you install personalized themes you created or modified by yourself
+ - Once done you can safely unmount your EFI partition

+#

  - For any repo you got to get also screenshots of listed themes available to  download

-#

 <img src="CloverHackyColor.png" width="418" height="272">

 - When selecting "Install" the Download prompt will let you write, or copy/paste, your desired theme